gmbeddard/ee193-finalproject/README.md

 - **Dashboard**: A custom-built web interface for real-time data visualization and analysis.

 #### Deployment
-Three nodes were deployed across the Tufts Medford/Somerville campus:
+Three nodes were deployed across the Tufts Medford/Somerville campus.
-1. Near the Joyce Cummings Center (JCC).
-2. By Bromfield-Pearson, close to the SEC.
-3. Near Robinson Hall under a bush at the Dearborn Rd. and College Ave. intersection.

 These 3 nodes were operational from May 2024 to January 2025.
 Unfortunately, as of January 2025, they have been removed by Tufts and are no longer operational.

 #### Lessons Learned & Future Improvements
 - **Lessons Learned**: